futehkao/elements/README.md

     java -cp <classpath> net.e6tech.elements.common.launch.Launch
         launch=<path to the provision file> end

 As one may surmise, you can launch more than one provision file.
+Remember, each provision file is associated with its own ResourceManager.

 ### Atom
-An Atom file is a Groovy script that contains Atoms.
+An Atom file is a Groovy script that contains declarations for Atoms.
 Here is an very simple Atom for providing two RESTful services: HelloWorld and Goodbye.

     import ...JaxRSServer
     import ...Utility

-    atom("hellworld") {
+    atom("helloworld") {
         configuration =  """
         _helloWorld.addresses:
             - "http://0.0.0.0:9001/restful/"